 During their first two years of practice, new tenants are not required to pay rent for their rooms in Chambers.
 In their third year they only pay half the rent.

 We only recruit pupils who we believe have the potential to become successful members of chambers.
 That means demonstrating:

 That’s it.
 There is no Radcliffe Chambers type.
 We believe that to provide the best possible service to our clients, we need a team that embraces a wide variety of perspectives and life experiences.

 We are committed to inclusion and diversity, and encourage applications from candidates from all backgrounds, regardless of age, gender, race, sexual orientation, marital status, religion or belief, or disability.
-You can read more about this commitment and our reasonable adjustments policy here.
+You can read more about this commitment in our comprehensive Pupillage Policy Statement here.
+You can read our reasonable adjustments policy here.

-We conduct our recruitment process in accordance with the relevant provisions of the Code of Conduct and the Equality and Diversity Code for the Bar.
+We conduct our recruitment process in accordance with the relevant provisions of the Code of Conduct and the Equality and the BSB Equality Rules.